deco3500-2018/Bridgimon/README.md

 ## How To Use iCulture

 ### Instructions of Use:

 For this project we decided to focus on Chinese New Year as this is simply a proof of concept and not a complete application.
+Go to this link [bit.ly/iCulture2018](bit.ly/iCulture2018) , and choose to try the prototype

 **To find content follow these steps:**